-Below are three points of guidance that luxury brands should consider to be effective.
+Below are three points of guidance that luxury brands should consider to implement an effective digital marketing strategy.

 Heritage - either in a sense of tradition or by way of bespoke product creation - is expected when customers are paying a high luxury price point.
 Communicating the story behind the products, and explaining the values that define a luxury brand, is fundamental to effective luxury.

 Digital marketing opens new opportunities for luxury products and services to tell their story in a much more interactive, immersive, and compelling way.
 Brands have free reign to evolve and create unique lifestyle experiences that define their identity.

 NET-A-PORTER has the brand promise “luxury that delivers.”
 This strapline is consistently and compellingly activated across all customer touch points such as online, via The Edit, on mobile or, as the same-day delivery.

 Seamless integration of the clear narrative and technology gives luxury brands the opportunity to connect with their customers at every touch point and price point.

 Creative direction and photography is arguably one of the best mediums for evoking the aspirational emotions that we connect with driving a luxury vehicle, wearing designer clothing, or experiencing something exclusive.

 With this in mind, visual social networks like Pinterest and Instagram represent a glaring opportunity for luxury brands to raise brand awareness and advocacy with limited investment required.